-It also confirmed that the school offers a good level of education in all areas inspected including those encompassed by the new Ofsted framework, including: Leadership and Management, Behaviour and Attitudes, Quality of Education, and Personal Development.
+It also confirmed that the school offers a good level of education in all areas inspected including: Leadership and Management, Behaviour and Pupil Welfare, Teaching and Learning and Standards Achieved.

-- The leadership team has maintained the good quality of education in the school since the last inspection. .
-(Ofsted jn 17) - Many strengths were identified in the previous inspection and these remain as strengths of the school.
+- The leadership team has maintained the good quality of education in the school since the last inspection.
+(Ofsted In 17) - Many strengths were identified in the previous inspection and these remain as strengths of the school.
 Internal assessment information shows that pupils continue to make good progress across the school, particularly in reading and mathematics.
 This is because pupils receive good teaching.
 (Ofsted In 17) - Leaders have an accurate understanding of the school's strengths and development needs.
-(Ofsted jn 17) - Leaders and governors have sustained a very clear vision for learning, and have high expectations of staff and pupils.
-(Ofsted In 17)
+(Ofsted Jn 17) - Leaders and governors have sustained a very clear vision for learning, and have high expectations of staff and pupils.
+(Ofsted Jn 17)